percula/planter_info_gardenplanter/docs/getting-started/gardens.md

 <img src="../images/compatibility.webp" max-width="100%">

-## Plant spacing
+## Spacing indicators

-In Planter, plants are spaced per square-foot-gardening guidelines.
-For instance, if you see a circle with 4× in it, that indicates you can plant 4 plants in that square.
+If you see a circle with 4× in it, that indicates you can plant 4 plants in that square.
 Each square is one square foot (or 1/9 square meter).
+For more information, see [Plant Spacing](https://info.gardenplanter.app/plants#spacing)

+## Customizing the background (premium feature)

+You can add raised beds, pots, hoses, and more.
+You can also change the background to grass, mulch, or rocks.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/aTJlkn8BpFw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>